Scroll to top

 Lower-Risk Areas

-• Cankaya: Primary diplomatic and government district, highest security concentration in Ankara
+• Cankaya: Primary diplomatic and government district, highest security concentration in Ankara, location of most foreign embassies.

-• Kizilay: Main commercial centre, active police presence, manageable security environment
+• Kizilay: Main commercial centre with active police presence and manageable security environment for business activity.

 Elevated-Risk Areas

-• Areas near parliament and government buildings during demonstrations: Flash points for political protest and police action
+• Areas near parliament and government buildings during demonstrations: Flash points for political protest and security force action.

-• Altindag: Higher crime rates relative to the Ankara average
+• Altindag: Higher crime rates relative to the Ankara average; avoid after dark.

-• Southeast Turkey: Fundamentally different security environment; FCDO maintains specific advisories
+• Southeast Turkey broadly: Fundamentally different security environment from Ankara; FCDO maintains specific border-area advisories.

 Quick Reference